Menu of Interventions

 - Increased engagement in animal advocacy

 This category refers to providing veterinary care and/or shelter to rescued animals, often in the form of sanctuaries, animal shelters, or vaccination and spay/neutering programs.
-Tactics include providing veterinary care, operating animal shelters or sanctuaries, conducting animal rescue missions, and coordinating with other organizations to ensure proper care and placement of rescued animals.
-This also encompasses adoption and foster programs, as well as TNR programs (Trap-Neuter-Return).
+Tactics include: provision of veterinary care; operation of animal shelters or sanctuaries; animal rescue missions; medical care; adoption and foster programs; and TNR (Trap-Neuter-Return) programs.

 Expected outcome(s):